open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _utterance_  -  Answer the speaker with an utterance in return <br>  (typically public utterances will have public responses and private utterances will have private responses)

 * agent control events  - structure control messages
-  * _invite_ - Say 'hello' and respond to any accompanying _context_ or _utterance_ events.
+  * _invite_ - Send a 'hello' _utterance_ and respond to any accompanying _context_ or _utterance_ events or send _declineInvite_ event.
+  * _declineInvite_ - Ignroe this event from another assistant unless you were the agent that sent the _invite_.
   * _bye_ - Ignore this event from another assistant.
-  * _describeAssistant_
-    - return your own manifests in a _pulishManifest_ event. !!need to check multiple manifests and context!!
   * getManifests
       - if the _to_ is addressed to you:
-        - If the scope is 'internal' or 'all' - return your own manifest as a candidate servicingManifest in a _publishManfests_ event.
+        - If the scope is 'internal' or 'all' - return your own manifest(s) in the _servicingManfiests_ section of a _publishManfests_ event.
-        - If the scope is 'external' - ignore this event.
+        - If the scope is 'external' - ignore this event (if you are a servicing agent and not a discovery agent)
       - if the _to_ section is not specified:
         - If the scope is 'internal' or 'all'
           - Consider whether the contents of the envelope is something you want to service.
 If you are not sure, ignore this event.
 Otherwise return a servicingManifest in a _publishManfests_ event containing the relevant manifests of the services you offer that can meet the request.
         - if the scope is 'external' - ignore this event.
-  * _publishManfests_ - Ignore this event if you did not ask for a recommendation.
+  * _publishManfests_ - Ignore this event if you did not ask for mandates from another agent.
   * _uninvite_ - Leave this conversation (i.e. stop responding to all events from this conversation_id)

 * floor management events - giving and taking the floor